Pressure Washing Chicago

 Paint Removal and Sand Blasting

-Mixing the high pressure stream of water with sand blaster will also help in paint removal, which we do as well.
+Mixing the high pressure stream of water with sand blaster will also help in paint removal.
 Painted masonry surfaces can be stripped clean using other techniques like stripping chemical agents or a heat gun.
 Unfortunately, as both are extremely time consuming, we don’t recommend them.

 The speed and effectiveness of a high pressure washer combined with a sand blaster is unbeatable with any other tool or equipment.
 It isn’t recommended to even attempt to start a larger paint removal project with hand tools; water pressure washing and a sand blaster combination is an extremely affordable and time saving solution.